6 Ways to Use Canva to Help Your Online Course Stand Out

 After you select a template, you’ll enter the actual project editor.
 In the project editor, you’ll have six main tabs on the left:

-As you’ll also notice, there is a “Download” button at the top of the screen.
-Once you’ve finished your design, all you have to do is click that and a PNG file will be sent right to your local downloads folder!
+As you’ll also notice, there is a “Share” button at the top of the screen.
+Once you’ve finished your design, all you have to do is click that and you will be presented with dozens of ways to share or export your project.

 Let’s Move On to the Fun Stuff!